 The best-designed equipment comes out of the package ready to use and never again prompts another thought to its construction or durability.
 With assisted-opening springs, dual thumb-studs for blade opening, Benchmade's proprietary Axis blade lock mechanism and a tab for locking the blade closed, the Mini-Barrage solves some potential failure points in a small package.
 The miniaturized machinery proves to be durable and reliable.
 In none of our testing have we had any trouble with the performance of any of the Mini-Barrage's features.

 Indeed, the other Benchmade knives in our test offer competitive construction quality.
 What we find notable about the Benchmade products is that they manage to be strong and durable, without feeling heavy.
 The Spyderco Tenacious, for instance, is just as beefy and well-built as the Benchmade's, but it is noticeably heavier than the similarly sized Benchmade Griptillian 551.
 The Kershaw Leek is well built like the Editors Choice Mini Barrage, but it is considerably smaller in-hand and only a fraction of an ounce lighter.
-The Buck 110 Folding Hunter has sturdy construction, but is way heavier than the Mini Barrage.
+The Buck 110 Folding Hunter has a sturdy construction, but is way heavier than the Mini Barrage.
+The Best Buy Opinel No. 8 approaches construction quality from a more delicate angle than the Mini Barrage.

 Like its performance in the Ergonomics category, nothing about the Mini-Barrage's portability stands out.
 It isn't the smallest or lightest knife in our test.
 It is far from the thinnest.
 However, again, it seems to strike the perfect balance of size and function.
 If you carry a smartphone in one front pants pocket, a small set of keys and Mini-Barrage in the other it will balance out your stance and equip you for anything a day out and about might require.

 Unlike in the other scoring metrics, there are products with clear advantages over the Mini Barrage.
-For ultimate portability, whether your pocket space is indeed cluttered or you just don't justify carrying around a full-size pocket knife, the Top Pick Victorinox Classic is much much smaller, with more features for day-to-day use.
-Both Best Buy knives, the Kershaw Leek and CRKT Squid are much smaller than the Mini Barrage.
-Interestingly, though, the Leek isn't much lighter than the Mini Barrage, and the Squid is heavier.
-The Squid is more massive because the frame and side plates are made of heavy, thick steel while the Mini Barrage carefully employs light but sturdy plastic.
+For ultimate portability, whether your pocket space is indeed cluttered or you don't justify carrying around a full-size pocket knife, the Top Pick Victorinox Classic is much much smaller, with more features for day-to-day use.
+Both Best Buy knives, the Kershaw Leek and Opinel No. 8 are much smaller than the Mini Barrage.
+Interestingly, though, the Leek isn't much lighter than the Mini Barrage, but the Opinel is a fraction of its mass.

 This model is a simple knife.
 The blade is the feature, with nothing else.